Warfare and Conquest

 icons while driving out the people themselves.

 - The "utterly destroyed" populations still exist afterward.
 We see phrases like "left no one remaining" and "utterly destroyed all who breathed" (Joshua 10:40).
 But in Joshua 23:12-13 the author has no problem telling us these people still remained: "if you turn back, and join the survivors of these nations left here among you... the Lord your God will not continue to drive out these nations before you."
 In 1 Sam 15:3-4 Israel was to "attack Amalek, and utterly destroy all that they have; do not spare them, but kill both man and woman, child and infant, ox and sheep, camel and donkey."
 In 15:8 Saul "utterly destroyed all the people with the edge of the sword" and Agag himself was killed in 15:33.
-But later in 1 Sam 27:8 we're told they're still there.
-Hundreds of years later in Esther 3:1 we're even told Haman was an Agagite, a descendant of the Amalekite king Agag.
+But later in 1 Sam 27:8-9 once again they left "neither man nor woman alive".
+Yet hundreds of years later in Esther 3:1 we're told Haman was an Agagite, a descendant of the Amalekite king Agag.

 - Jer 4:29 suggests inhabitants fled before armies arrived: "At the noise of horseman and archer every town takes to flight; they enter thickets; they climb among rocks; all the towns are forsaken."